-If you will compare photos of the new Frederique Constant Maxime Manufacture Automatic Silicium and the original Maxime Manufacture collection revealed in early 2009, you will possibly notice only a few differences between the two.
+If you will compare the new Maxime Manufacture Silicium and the original Maxime Manufacture collection revealed in early 2009, you will possibly notice only a few differences between the two.

 The 42-millimeter stainless steel case that combines polished and satin-finished surfaces is still here.
 The rounded lugs are here.
 The setting crown, too, seems to be the same.

 Even the dial looks like it has retained the exquisite guilloche-work of the original with the only difference being a new set of numerals.
 Still hand-polished and applied, the Arabic numerals were finally replaced with Roman digits that, surprisingly, are more in place here.

 Of course, the main reason for reissue was the introduction of a slightly modernized FC-700 self-winding movement.

 Designed and crafted at FC’s own manufacturing facilities, the revised automatic caliber has its standard escapement replaced with a more technologically advanced part made from silicon (hence the name “Silicium,” that’s how the metal was called when it was initially obtained in a pure form almost 190 years ago.)

 Compared to steel or brass, the mineral is more lightweight, which decreases its inertia and increases the movement’s energy efficiency, and doesn’t require any lubrication substances, which makes it easier to service.

-Being manufacture-made, each FC-700 caliber is uniquely numbered and finely decorated with circular-graining and Cotes de Geneve motif.
+Being manufacture-made, each FC-700 caliber is uniquely numbered and decorated with circular-graining and Cotes de Geneve motif.
 Its skeletonized oscillating weight is made from gold: the metal not only looks good but is also denser than steel, making the automatic winding more efficient.